skvadrik/re2c/src/index.rst

     Changelog          </releases/changelog/changelog>

 Re2c is a free and open-source lexer generator for C and C++.
-The main goal of the project is to generate *very fast* lexers that match or exceed the speed of carefully optimized hand-written code.
-Instead of using traditional table-driven approach, re2c encodes the underlying finite state automata directly in the form of conditional jumps and applies numerous optimizations to the generated code.
+Its main goal is to generate fast lexers that match or exceed the speed of carefully optimized hand-written code.
+Re2c uses direct encoding of finite-state machines instead of the table-driven approach, and optimizes the generated code.
-The resulting programs are faster and often smaller than their table-driven counterparts, and they are much easier to debug and understand.
-Re2c has an unusual *flexible user interface*: instead of assuming a fixed program template, it leaves the definition of the interface code to the user and allows to configure almost every aspect of the generated code.
-This gives the users a lot of freedom in the way they bind the lexer to their particular environment and allows them to decide on the optimal input model.
+Another distinctive feature re2c is an unusually flexible user interface: instead of assuming a fixed program template, re2c leaves the definition of the interface code to the user.
+This gives the user a lot of freedom in customizing the lexer for a particular environment and input model.
+Re2c supports fast and lightweight submatch extraction with either POSIX or leftmost greedy semantics.
-Re2c supports *fast and lightweight submatch extraction* which does not requre the overhead on full parsing --- a feature that is rarely found in the wild.
 Re2c is used by many other projects
 (such as
 `php <http://php.net/>`_,